blakeruprecht/blakeruprecht.github.io/content/procrastination.md

 ## Step 1: Notice I'm procrastinating
 - I know I *should* do a task

-## Step 2: Guess which unattacked part of the equation is causing me the most trouble.
+## Step 2: Which part of the equation is the problem?
-- Low Expectancy: am I likely to succeed?
-Is the task within my capabilities?
+- **Expectancy**: Do I not think I'll succeed?
+Is the task too hard?
 Will I actually get the reward?
-- Low Value: am I bored and distracted?
-Uncomfortable, grumpy, or in pain?
+- **Value**: Am I bored/distracted/uncomfortable/grumpy/in pain?
 Am I nervous or afraid of the outcome?
 Do I care about the task?
-- Delay: how much reward is delayed, and for how long?
-- Impulsiveness: am I impatient?
+- **Impulsiveness**: am I impatient?
 Distracted?
+- **Delay**: how much reward is delayed, and for how long?
 - Should I drop/delegate this task?

 ## Step 3: Try several methods for attacking the specific problems.